Header Banner

-How To: Avoid buying a “Lemon”
+How to Avoid buying a “Lemon”

-Avoid buying a “Lemon”
+"How to Avoid buying a “Lemon”" cover image

 When it comes to used cars, it's hard to make lemonade out of a lemon.
 So don't get stuck with a piece of junk in the first place.